 Old Fashioned Christmas Recipes:

-28) Breakfast-in-Bed.
-Gingerbread pancakes, maple bacon and freshly squeezed orange juice are just some ideas to create the ultimate breakfast-in-bed experience.
+Gingerbread pancakes with maple syrup and freshly squeezed orange juice are just some ideas to create the ultimate breakfast-in-bed experience.

 Old Fashioned Christmas Ideas – Presents:

-32) Angelic Thoughts.
-For that special someone that has always been your angel in this life, get her an angel to let her know how grateful you are.
+For that special someone who has always been your angel in this life, get her an angel to let her know how grateful you are.